The64thGamer/cheeseepedia/content/wiki/click-murray-d-bird-animatronic.md

 ### Prototype Design

 The prototype design features lighter skin, a more raised up belly-button, less defined cheeks, less outstretched arms, and no separated jaw for a mouth movement.
-The inner latex for the body has 'This is NOT a standard' written on the inside.<sup>(0)</sup>
+The inner latex for the body has 'This is NOT a standard' written on the inside.{{< cite 0 >}}

 ## Movements